turingschool/curriculum-site/module4/lessons/analyzing_tech_challenges.md

 Talk through an example out loud to validate that your code will do what you think it should.

 ### 6. Evaluate
-Evaluate the time complexity of your solution (Big O) and any ways you might optimize your solution further.
+Evaluate any ways you might optimize your solution further.
+For example, consider the time complexity of your solution (Big O) and how it could be improved.

 <section class="call-to-action">